t-ob/accelerated-computing/www/content/blog/rc-week-one.md

 ### How I got here

 I left my job at [Stripe][stripe] at the start of the month.
 I'm proud of what I accomplished there, and how I grew as an engineer, but I came to realise that the kind of work I want to do -- the kind that energises me and gets me out of bed in the morning -- and the way the company is structured are just not compatible.
-The core, platform, computer-go-brr-shaped work I enjoy is largely concentrated on the US West Coast, while engineering outside the US is for the most part product-shaped (launch in new markets, support local payment methods, etc).
+The core platform, computer-go-brr-shaped work I enjoy is largely concentrated on the US West Coast, while engineering outside the US is for the most part product-shaped (launch in new markets, support local payment methods, etc).
 I am painting a picture with very broad strokes here, so apologies to any former colleagues who read this and feel like I'm not doing the org structure justice, but I don't want to spend too much time writing about why I left, when what's ahead is far more exciting.

 Time will tell if walking away from a stable, well-compensated job in this current climate will be foolish or not, but right now I'm in the incredibly privileged position of being able to afford to take a bit of a breather from the daily grind of capitalism, so really, why not?